 “Yup.
 Since it’s not going to rain tomorrow, and while it’s still light, we should set up the ping-pong table in the garage.
 Then we can make sure everything is set for the video game parlors.”
 I grinned.

 “Video game parlors?
 I love that name.
 You finish your homework?”

 “Only World Geography.
 I still have everything else to finish.”

 “I have a lot to finish, too.
 Tomorrow’s out, so I guess we have to finish everything on Sunday.”

 “Yup.
 Hey, let’s do our Biology and Spanish 3 homework together.
 They’re mostly memorization and working together we’ll have them both down cold.”

 “Okay, sounds like a plan.
 Sunday morning I have to go to the house with my mom and I’ll bring my bike.
 When we get there I’ll take down everything from the kitchen cabinets so she doesn’t have to stand on a ladder.
-Then we’ll go to the Sanderson’s and pick up more moving boxes, the ones for dishes and glasses.
+Then we’ll go to the Sanderson’s and pick up more moving boxes, including the ones for dishes and glasses.
 After we unpack the boxes and bring them into the house I’ll ride my bike back here so we can do our homework.”

 “Sounds like you’ve got Sunday all planned.
 Now we need to set up everything for the birthday party.”

 “I’ve got everything I need to bring packed in a couple boxes in my room.
 How about you?”